 Bison at Midewin

 While outside the Treasured Landscapes project scope, the NFF worked closely with the Forest Service and partners to return bison to Illinois prairie.
 In the fall of 2015, 27 bison arrive at Midewin to continue restoration efforts.
+The herd has since added 11 new calves!
 Learn more here or watch the video below.